 Also, please note that there is a specific TUE application form for those Beta-2 Agonists which require TUEs.
 Applications on regular TUE forms will not be accepted.
-These documents can be downloaded from the RFL website or obtained by contacting the RFL Operations department.
+These documents can be downloaded from the RFL website or obtained by contacting the RFL Professional Game Delivery Team.